-A particular aspect of discovery in the Cayman Islands is that financial services litigation often calls for discovery of documents which might be said to contain information confidential to the disclosing party's clients or former clients.
-This can make the process of reviewing documents for discovery particularly time consuming and might also require the disclosing party to make applications under the Confidential Information Disclosure Act, 2016, in the context of giving discovery.
+A particular aspect of discovery in the Cayman Islands is that financial services litigation, in particular, often calls for discovery of documents that might be said to contain information confidential to the disclosing party's clients or former clients.
+This can make the process of reviewing documents for discovery particularly time-consuming and might also require the disclosing party to make applications under the Confidential Information Disclosure Act, 2016, so as to ensure that the giving of discovery does not constitute an actionable breach of confidence.